tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

   * Remember that a variable defined with the public modifier automatically generates a getter function with defined parameters.
 In this case, our publically defined mapping `copyrights` generates a getter function that accepts a `uint` and returns a `Work` struct.

-  * This is a great example of how a specification's defined interface may not always exactly match what the actual code will look like but rather the interface that will be generated. `Interface` is both a defined function and the concept of what input/output for a given `API` is expected to be present.
+  * This is a great example of how a specification's defined interface may not always exactly match what the actual code will look like, but rather the interface that will be generated. `Interface` is both a defined function and the concept of what input/output for a given `API` is expected to be present.

-Inside the CryptoRight contract under the `copyright_ids` counter create a new `struct` named `Work`.
+Inside the CryptoRight contract under the `copyright_ids` counter, create a new `struct` named `Work`.
 Inside this `struct` create an `address` attribute named `owner` and a `string` attribute named `uri`.

   ```Solidity
   struct Work {